chaotism/sbersupermarket-product-parser/README.md

 add cache
-add mypy to git-commit hooks (need fix issues) migrate to python 3.11 fix TODOS check chromedrive and chrome versions for compatibility
+add mypy to git-commit hooks (need fix issues) migrate to python 3.11 use to python 3.11 use similar to https://hub.docker.com/r/ultrafunk/undetected-chromedriver docker container but much more thin fix TODOS check chromedrive and chrome versions for compatibility